spences10/scottspence.com/posts/2016/12/03/first-vscode-extension/index.md

-will mention that for the purpose of me wanting to use (or at least see syntax highlighting) I found this extension for [VBScript][vbscript] which was neat but didn't give me any intellisense for even the most straight forward stuff like to create a `Sub` or `Function`.
+will mention that for the purpose of me wanting to use (or at least see syntax highlighting) I found this extension for [VBScript][vbscript] which was neat but didn't give me any IntelliSense for even the most straight forward stuff like to create a `Sub` or `Function`.

 So that got me playing around with making my own [snippets][snippets]